THIS-Labs/thiscovery-lib/README.md

 ## Purpose

 Library of clients and utilities used by thiscovery AWS lambdas, admin scripts and other Python code.

 ## Installation

+This library should not be deployed.
+Instead, it should be installed using `pip` into the env of other stacks.

 Run the command: